Notice of Pre-AIA or AIA Status

 obtaining, by the software agent, respective heat measurements corresponding to the respective storage component for each of the plurality of passive network paths (col. 9, line 14-35, autotrespass can be provided to switch when an active target transitioning to passive is drained of outstanding I/O operations.
 Once the switch runs out of operation paths to an active target, the switch issues a trespass to the passive target which switches the active and passive paths); and

-selecting, by the software agent executing at the smart network interface card, a passive network path of the plurality of passive network paths to replace the active path (col. 9, line 14-35, the software agent selects the passive path to replace the active path by the trespass command.); and
+selecting, by the software agent executing at the smart network interface card, a passive network path of the plurality of passive network paths to replace the active network path (col. 9, line 14-35, the software agent selects the passive path to replace the active path by the trespass command.); and

-replacing the active path with the passive path, wherein replacing the active network path causes a new network connection associated with the passive network path to be established between the smart network interface card and another storage component of the cloud-computing environment (col. 9, line 14-35, autotrespass can be provided to switch when an active target transitioning to passive is drained of outstanding I/O operations.
+replacing the active network path with the passive network path, wherein replacing the active network path causes a new network connection associated with the passive network path to be established between the smart network interface card and another storage component of the cloud-computing environment (col. 9, line 14-35, autotrespass can be provided to switch when an active target transitioning to passive is drained of outstanding I/O operations.
 Once the switch runs out of operation paths to an active target, the switch issues a trespass to the passive target which switches the active and passive paths).

-It would have been obvious for one of ordinary skill in the art before the date the current invention was effectively filed to have modified the teachings of Stack’s intelligent switch with Chen’s traffic analyzer to determine the traffic measurements of future paths..
+It would have been obvious for one of ordinary skill in the art before the date the current invention was effectively filed to have modified the teachings of Stack’s intelligent switch with Chen’s traffic analyzer to determine the traffic measurements of future paths.
 One of ordinary skill in the art would have been motivated to incorporate the teachings with one another in order to choose the path with the load that has be most bandwidth.

-While Stack discloses the software agent executing at the smart network interface card associated with the active network path (col. 9, line 20-27, FabricX utilizes ethernet NIC for connectivity provided isolation and dedicated 100 Mbps bandwidth to the IMPS and CPP), Stack and Chen do not clearly disclose a rate of network traffic associated with the active network path.
+While Stack discloses the software agent executing at the smart network interface card associated with the active network path (col. 9, line 20-27, FabricX utilizes ethernet NIC for connectivity provided isolation and dedicated 100 Mbps bandwidth to the IMPS and CPP), Stack and Miernik do not clearly disclose a rate of network traffic associated with the active network path.

 In the same field of endeavor, Hsu discloses a rate of network traffic associated with the active network path ([0040]-[0041] Choose H1 to H6 (510 Mbps) instead of H3 to H5 (283 Mbps) or H2 to H6 (140 Mbps).